w3c/i18n-drafts/questions/qa-address-formats.en.md

 - Postal Code
 ```

 **Do not assume addresses will follow a specific order.** Be prepared to handle both "largest-to-smallest" and "smallest-to-largest" formats for address components.
+Remember that in countries like Germany and Switzerland, the street name comes before the house number, unlike in the US and UK.

 **Allow non-ASCII characters.** Many addresses include characters from non-Latin scripts (e.g., Chinese, Japanese, Cyrillic).
 Use a Unicode encoding (such as UTF-8) in your pages, backend databases, and all software code in between.